 We have come to honor the Chumash peoples' annual channel crossing from the mainland to the Channel Islands.
 A camp village is put up, where basket making, cordage making, song, prayer and storytelling take place.
 On day one we are about fifty Indians gathered.
 By Saturday, the day the Tomol arrives, there will be nearly two hundred of us, and the quote “a single bracelet does not jangle alone” describes us.
 The connectedness we have to each other is so much a part of our lives, it can’t be distinguished from our lives.

 For the record, I am not Chumash.
-I’m of mixed blood Cherokee, Delaware and Seneca descent.
+I’m of mixed blood Cherokee, Seneca, German descent.
 Yet for 39 years I have lived near the ocean in an area that made up the traditional Chumash homeland.
 I hold the culture, traditions and history of the Chumash people in my heart.
 For my Chumash friends this is their heritage, their landscape of time.

 There’s real power here.
 When we leave the campsite village and walk to the rim of the island first there is silence.
 Raven and Sea Gulls at the waters edge dip and wheel and dive.
 Under a sky turned pink we go for a sunset swim.
 With much island and ocean and so few people there is the lazy wag of space.
 I float in the sea with my head surrounded by gulls and fledglings.